 Twenty-three booms in all.
 For a typical Hunger Games that would be the end of it.
 The Victor would be taken away, and it would all be over.
 Today, those are just the casualties for the first twenty minutes.
 I can't help but wonder how so many were slaughtered already.

 Finnick must be able to tell what I'm wondering, by the surprised expression on my face.
 "It was the meadow," Finnick pants.
 "And the Cornucopia," he adds.
 A confused look registers on my face before he explains.
 "The meadow was filled with mutts beneath the surface.
-Any tribute that tread for too long in one place would be dragged under.
+Any tributes that tread water for too long would get dragged under.
 The fastest in and out of the Cornucopia were the only to survive.
 The rest sank to the bottom with the Cornucopia."

 "What?"
 I accidently shout.